Former Staff

 Dr. Sungil Ferreira joined PPIC in 2021 as a postdoctoral associate researcher developing studies in protein extraction and characterization with emphasis on oat and pea proteins.
 He has a bachelor in Food Science, Technology and Engineering and a PhD in Food Science and Engineering, from Sao Paulo State University (UNESP) in Brazil (2020).
 He completed part of his B.Eng at the University of British Columbia in Canada and part of his PhD at the University of Loughborough in the United Kingdom.
 He has experience working with encapsulation using spray drying, complex coacervation, ionic gelation, emulsification, with a focus on influence of process parameters and biopolymer structure.
 In addition, Sun has a strong background in physics and mathematical approaches.
 He now works in R&D for a plant-based food company in Canada.

-Misen Luu, M.S., Researcher IV, [email protected]
+Misen Luu, M.S., Former Researcher IV, [email protected]

 Misen Luu